 Nowsta offers four methods to track staff hours:

-Each method has it's own strengths and weaknesses.
+Each method has its own strengths and weaknesses.
 Keep reading to learn more as well as for instructions about how to set them up.
+To see a video walkthrough of these options, check this out.

 1. Event Manager Check-In